andimeier/sudokusolver/README.md

     ... [etc]

-A valid Sudoku input file may look like this:
+A valid Jigsaw Sudoku input file may look like this:

 ```
 type: standard